 Are you looking for things to do in Canberra?
 If you’re not sure what are the best places to visit in Canberra, fear not!
 We visited recently and we were actually so surprised that there’s some brilliant Canberra attractions to see.

-If you’re looking for a cheap weekend away from Sydney, you’ll be pleased to know a lot of activities are actually free in Canberra and so is the parking on weekends too.
+If you’re looking for a cheap weekend away from Sydney, you’ll be pleased to know there is a lot of free things to do in Canberra as well as free parking on weekends too.
 You could spend a weekend in Canberra and get away with having an action packed time without spending much money at all.

 Table of Contents

-If the idea of having to sort out your own Canberra sightseeing trip sounds like too much of a mission, we recommend jumping on this Canberra day trip which has had great reviews on Get Your Guide.
+If the idea of having to sort out your own Canberra sightseeing trip sounds like too much of a mission, we recommend jumping on a private Canberra tour which has had great reviews on Get Your Guide.
 As it’s a private tour from Sydney, you’ll be able to customise your trip, and you’ll be picked up from your accommodation or home, making it really easy to organise.

 We also loved James Turrell’s Skyspace.
 He’s got a few dotted around the world and we managed to see one in Yorkshire last year.
 I must admit, this one in Canberra is better.